LETTER FROM THE FOUNDER

 While wearing a fashionable fabric necklace home from a trip to France in 2015, I received many compliments and questions about how to buy pieces like it.

 Soon thereafter, it became clear that supporting these women was the core of our non-profit, and producing the jewelry was just one outlet to do so.
 So, I formed the Refugee Artisan Initiative with a talented Board of Directors to help us reach our broader goals.
-The artisans make items for our own MiMi Globe Goods label, or custom items for other companies under their brands (small-batch sewing manufacturing).
+The artisans make items for our own RAI label, or custom items for other companies under their brands (small-batch sewing manufacturing).

 OUR PILOT PROJECT